anthonyjeamme/rocket-useform/README.md

 <b>WARNING: library in alpha version</b>

 Rocket useForm is a rich React library based on useRef.
-It's a easy-to-use solution to build big and complex forms.
+It's an easy-to-use solution to build big and complex forms.

 ## Installation